V4Fire/Client/src/components/form/b-textarea/README.md

 See the parent component and the component traits.

-## How to enable auto-resizing
+## How to enable textarea auto-resizing?

-Provide `height` and `max-height` to the  `&__input` element via CSS.
+Specify `height` and `max-height` for the `&__input` element via CSS.
-The `height` means the initial height or minimal of a component.
+The `height` means the initial height or minimal of the component.
-Also, you can manage a value to expand component height via the `extRowCount` prop.
+Additionally, you can control the value to expand the component height via the `rowsToExpand` prop.

-## Enabling a warning of remaining characters that a component can contain
+## How to enable warnings about the remaining characters that a component may contain?

-If you switch `messageHelpers` to `true` and provide `maxLength`, the component will show a warning when the number of value characters comes near the `maxLength` value.
+If you switch `messageHelpers` to `true` and provide `maxLength`, the component will show a warning when the number of characters in the value approaches `maxLength`.
 You can define your own logic via the `limit` slot.

 ```